 Self-publishing is a process that involves the author coordinating all publishing-related activities, such as editing, typesetting, cover designing, printing and book distribution, that are needed to successfully produce a book and ensure it sells.
 The author bears the cost of production and decides the rate of royalty, while retaining all rights to the book.

-CinnamonTeal can help you self-publish using the print-on-demand route.
+CinnamonTeal provides best-in-class print-on-demand services within India.
 So what is print-on-demand and why should it concern you?

 Print-On-Demand (POD) is printing technology that allows a complete book to be printed and bound in a matter of a few days and makes it possible to produce books in very small quantities (even one or two at a time).
 Single copies or ultra-short-runs of 10s, 20s, 30s can be produced just as cost-effectively.
 Per unit, it will cost just the same.